-Tanuja wrote and directed the award-winning short film The Test, and was a finalist for the Asian Women of Achievement Awards for the United Kingdom as well as voted one of the world’s 50 Coolest Desis by Desiclub.com.
-She has been selected as a KultureShop cultural and artistic “Influencer” as well as a Leading Face for Triveni Sarees’ Dare2Drape campaign.
+Tanuja wrote and directed the award-winning short film The Test, and was a finalist for the Asian Women of Achievement Awards for the UK as well as voted one of the world’s 50 Coolest Desis by Desiclub.com.
+She has been selected as a KultureShop cultural and artistic “Influencer” and is part of the #PinkLadyResists campaign as well as a Leading Face for Triveni Sarees’ Dare2Drape campaign.
 Soon after Born Confused launched, Time Out New York brought her on board as Guest Consulting Editor for their groundbreaking issue: Time Out New York’s South Asian New York Special.

-Tanuja grew up in Wilbraham, Massachusetts, and moved to New York City after attending Brown University.
+After a babyhood in Bombay, Boston-born Tanuja grew up in Wilbraham, Massachusetts (home of Friendly’s ice cream!), and moved to New York City after attending Brown University.
 During her NYC years she worked jobs as a copyeditor, magazine writer/editor, interned at the literary magazine The Paris Review, hostessed at a Tex Mex restaurant, worked as a secretary in the Whitney Museum’s Film & Video Department, walked a saluki dog (who one day escaped and sent her on a 100 mph chase through Central Park), co-hosted an online streaming music program, party promoted at nightclubs, wrote and directed the award-winning short film The Test, and was the front-woman in punk-pop band io, regularly playing the downtown circuit—in other words, she assiduously avoided writing a novel (which she did as well trans-Atlantically during a year of living in Paris, France).